dirtsimple/postmark/README.md

 * Posts or pages are only updated if the size, timestamp, name, or location of an input file are changed (unless you use `--force`)
 * Works great with almost any file-watching tool (like entr, gulp, modd, reflex, guard, etc.) to update edited posts as soon as you save them, with only the actually-changed files being updated even if your tool can't pass along the changed filenames.
 * Markdown is converted using [league/commonmark](league/commonmark), and you can add any compatible extensions using plugin hooks.
 Shortcodes can be used, too.
 (Though you may need to backslash-escape some opening brackets to keep them from being interpreted as markdown footnote links.)
-* Parent posts or pages are supported (nearest `index.md` above the file becomes its parent, recursively)
+* Parent posts or pages are supported (nearest `index.md` above a file becomes its parent, recursively)
 * Slugs default to the filename (or directory name for `index.md`), unless otherwise given
 * Post/page titles default to the first line of the markdown body, if it's a heading